 100 Black Men of Syracuse partners with economic development organizations and government agencies to develop and provide programs and strategies that strengthen the black community’s economic base.
 And, we support businesses that create employment and build upon home ownership in the black community.

 One such partnership is with Jubilee Homes, which is working with the 100 and the City of Syracuse to recruit candidates for CDL and Laborer II positions.
-If you’re interested and ready to get to work, use the registration link below or us if you need application or Resume assistance prior to the event.
-(315) 428-0070 and ask for Twiggy.
-This is an in-person hiring hall, taking place at the DPW safety Trailer.
+If you’re interested and ready to get to work, use the link below or call (315) 428-0070 and ask for Twiggy.

 - Jubilee Homes’ Build to Work Program Brochure